 Male breast reduction surgery is most often an outpatient procedure, which means the patient can go home soon after the surgery and won’t need to spend a night in the hospital.
 It’s performed under general anesthesia.
 This means that the patient is completely asleep and won’t feel pain.
 A male breast reduction can last anywhere from 90 minutes to about two and a half hours.

 How the surgeon proceeds depends on whether the patient has too much fatty tissue or too much glandular tissue.
 The surgeon can reduce the glandular and fatty tissue alone or this can be done as part of an overall liposuction operation.
-To reduce glandular tissue, the plastic surgeon will make an incision under the arm or make a tiny incision around the nipple.
-If fat is extracted, the surgeon will make a somewhat larger but still small incision around the edge of the nipple.
-If there’s a great deal of fat or glandular tissue, some skin might need to be excised as well and the incision may need to be made larger.
+To reduce glandular tissue, the plastic surgeon will make an incision under the nipple.
+Often fat is extracted with liposuction, a vacuum cannula, from a few tiny incisions.
+Rarely, if there’s a great deal of fat or glandular tissue, some skin might need to be excised as well and incisions may need to be made larger.
 This will inevitably result in more scarring.

 Candidates for Male Breast Reduction

 Though age isn’t that much of a factor, a good candidate for male breast reduction surgery is a man who has notably enlarged breasts but is otherwise healthy, doesn’t smoke and has skin that’s supple and firm.
-Well before the procedure, the physician will take a medical history of the patient.
+Well before the procedure, Dr. Pinsky will take a medical history of the patient.
 The physician will take note of any vitamins or supplements or other medications the patient is taking, whether he drinks or smokes and if he’s had surgery in the chest area in the past.
 Since male breast reduction surgery is considered cosmetic, it’s usually not covered under usual health insurance.
 The patient and the doctor can work out financing or a payment plan to help pay for the procedure.